updated December 2025

 You now know how much income you need your portfolio to generate to maintain your standard of living after retirement.
 Now it’s just a quick calculation of how much you have saved, how much you’re saving annually, and how many years you have until retirement.

-As a general rule, it’s wise to save 10% to 13% of your gross salary for retirement.
+A common rule of thumb discussed on the podcast is saving 10% to 13% of gross income for retirement.
+However, that number can vary based on when you start saving and how close you are to retirement.
 If you’re close to retirement age and your portfolio isn’t in good shape, consider changing your goals.
-Maybe push out retirement a few years or lower your anticipated retirement income expectations
+Maybe push out retirement a few years or lower your anticipated retirement income expectations.

 Choose the Right Accounts: